boldbi/bold-bi-docs/docs/site-administration/index.md

 ---
 layout: post
 title: Site Administration – Embedded BI | Bold BI Documentation
-description: Learn how to configure data store, email, embed settings, SSO and custom identity provider for users and groups in Bold BI deployed in your server.
+description: Learn how to configure data store, email, embed settings, SSO, and directory settings for users and groups in Bold BI deployed on your server.
 platform: bold-bi
 documentation: ug